 Parents will love its proximity off I70, the well-planned ski village, and the vast terrain variety.

-Kids will like that everything is geared toward them from ski and ride camps, to Woodward’s Parks, to the fun things to do besides skiing and snowboarding.
+Kids will like that everything is geared toward them from ski and ride camps, to Woodward’s Parks, to the fun things to do besides skiing and snowboarding in the village.

 Copper is high elevation, which typically means dry light snow, the super scenic summit is over 12,300′, the base village is at 9,000′ so stay hydrated to acclimate on your first ski days.

 Copper Mountain’s terrain is ideal for families, so says the US Forest Service in fact, since its naturally divided by ability and includes fantastic bowl skiing at the upper elevations of 12,000’+ for advanced and expert skiers, and pleasant super-tame groomed terrain on the lower mountain, skiers left, at Lumber Jack and Union Creek for beginners and intermediate skiers and riders.
 Skiers right at Copper is grittier black diamond terrain that drops swiftly to the Resolution and Alpine fixed grip chairs.
-More great cruisers are reached by the Super Bee six pack chair, and centrally located American Eagle and Flyer high speed lifts.
+Many great cruisers are reached by 3 centrally located base six-pack chairs, the Super Bee, the American Eagle chondola and American Flyer.
 With over 2,400 acres there is so much to ski at Copper.

 Off slope, Copper offers families a beautiful mountainside village, three actually with the Center Village, East and West with tons of condominium accommodations, and a free shuttle.
 We recommend staying in Center Village for the best proximity to walk to restaurants, bars, shops, and ski school.
 Ask for a newer unit in this convenient Intrawest designed village.